defrywidhi/Grafkom-2D/README.md

 ﻿# Grafkom-2D

-This project was created to fulfill a computer graphics assignment.
+This project was created to completed a computer graphics assignment.